In this article you will find the most common reasons behind license related problems in the form of a checklist.

 get_unit_id -r -fin a terminal and rebooting the system afterwards. -

 Check if the license deployment is set to automatic.
-For more information, see How to Enable Automatic License Deployment in IGEL.
+For more information, see Setting up Automatic License Deployment (ALD).

 -